Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Housman Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Housman Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 3 percentage points or ≥ to 85%.
+Performance Objective 7: EARLY NUMERACY: By June 2026, Housman Elementary School will increase the percentage of K-2 students on track to be on grade level in foundational math skills by 7 percentage points or ≥ 80%.

 Title I: